The Gardens of Cornwall: June 6-16, 2025

 About this trip

-Cornwall is well known for its beloved television characters, Doc Martin and Poldark, but it’s also famous for its gardens.
-Enjoying the warmth of the Gulf Stream, it has a unique microclimate (subtropical in places) resulting in gardens that are home to some of the most exciting, rare and beautiful plants and trees in the British Isles.
+Cornwall may be well-known for its beloved television characters, Doc Martin and Poldark, but it’s the area’s gardens that capture the hearts of locals and visitors alike.
+The county enjoys the warmth of the Gulf Stream giving it a unique microclimate that results in gardens full of the most exciting, rare and beautiful plants and trees in the British Isles.

 St Ives